How to Pass Teacher Evaluations Through Classroom Observations

 4. Student-Centered Classroom Activities

 A teacher will certainly make a bad impression on classroom observers by standing in the front of the class and solely lecturing to students.
-It is necessary for the teacher to make his classroom student-centered as much as possible.
+The teacher must make his classroom student-centered as much as possible.
 The teacher can do this through activities and drills in which students do most of the talking and writing while the teacher functions as a coach.

 5. Pay Attention to Board Work

 When the teacher is standing at the whiteboard, he or she must avoid turning his back to the students.
 Rather, the teacher should be looking at his students while writing on the board.
 The teacher should also pay attention to what is written on the board.
 His or her handwriting must be neat and always readable.
 Information should judiciously be arranged on the board, and there should be no errors in punctuation or capitalization.

 6. Move Around The Class